pace-neutrons/Horace/documentation/smg/06_deployment_process.md

 # Distributing Horace to users

-Current Horace distribution process has two channels, which allows us frequently modify the code, satisfy the requests of different groups of users and rapidly react to the bugs, encountered by users running their experiments in ISIS.
+Current Horace distribution process uses two channels, which allows us frequently modify the code, satisfy the requests of different groups of users and rapidly react to the bugs, encountered by users running their experiments in ISIS.
 The distribution is deployed
 from live Horace/Herbert code tree after a developer added the requested features and